The Beginner’s Guide to Tempo Run Training

 Factors That Affect Your 5K Time

-Several factors can influence your 5K time, including:
+Many things can impact your 5K time, like

 • Age and Gender: Younger runners tend to be faster, and men typically have an edge over women due to genetics.
-But don’t let that discourage you—anyone can run a great 5K with enough training.
+But don’t let that get you down—anyone can run a solid 5K with enough training.

 • Terrain: Flat courses are ideal for fast times, while hilly or uneven terrain can slow you down.